iscumd/isc_roboteq_hdc2460/README.md

 This node has 3 parameters

+ 1. Min Speed
- 1. Max current
+ 2. Max Speed
+ 3. Speed Multipler
- 2. Baudrate
+ 4. Baudrate
- 3. chunck size
+ 5. chunck size

 ## Launch

-To launch this package, make sure the roboteq controller is plugged into a usb port and is powered on, after that, source ros and the work space and then type the command `ros2 launch isc_roboteq isc_roboteq.launch.py`
+To launch this package, make sure the roboteq controller is plugged into a usb port and is powered on, after that, source ros and the work space and then type the command `ros2 launch isc_roboteq roboteq.launch.py`

 ## install/Build
 1. Change directory into your colcon workspace folder.
 Example: `cd ~/ros_ws/`